Some Let's Get Wellington Moving projects may have an effect on properties nearby. Find out what that could mean for property owners.

 If this uncertainty is affecting you, please get in touch with us:

 - by phone on 0800 110 130.

-If you are a property owner near one of our projects and would like to keep up to date on our progress, please sign up for email updates.
+If you would like to keep up to date on our progress, please sign up for email updates.

 Whether you sign up for updates or not, we will get in touch with affected property owners when we have information to share.